Couples Therapy for Jealousy, Anger, and Emotional Regulation

 Many people try to manage strong emotions through willpower, logic, or self-control.
 While these strategies can help at times, they often fail in moments of relational stress.

-My work with couples experiencing high emotional intensity is grounded in Emotionally Focused Couples Therapy (EFCT) and informed by humanistic and psychodynamic approaches.
+My integrative approach to couples therapy provides both emotional depth and an evidence-based process.
 This combination allows us to work with strong emotions while maintaining structure and containment.

 Emotionally Focused Couples Therapy (EFCT)

-EFCT helps us understand how emotional reactions are organised within the relationship.
-Together, we will:
+Emotionally Focused Couples Therapy (EFCT) helps us understand how emotional reactions are organised within the relationship.
+This process supports:

 Relational emotion regulation